jbenner-radham/node-roman-numeral-kata/README.md

 | M      | 1000  |

-This numeral system also employs [subtractive notation][SUBTRACTIVE NOTATION] which is an early form of positional notation used with Roman numerals as a shorthand to replace four or five characters in a numeral representing a number with usually just two characters.
+This numeral system also employs [subtractive notation][SUBTRACTIVE NOTATION] which is an early form of positional notation used with [Roman numerals][ROMAN NUMERALS] as a shorthand to replace four or five characters in a numeral representing a [number][NUMBER] with usually just two characters.

 Using [subtractive notation][SUBTRACTIVE NOTATION] the numeral VIIII becomes simply IX.
-Without [subtractive notation][SUBTRACTIVE NOTATION], XIV represents the same number as XVI (16 in [Arabic numerals][ARABIC NUMERALS]).
-With the introduction of [subtractive notation][SUBTRACTIVE NOTATION], XIV (14) no longer represents the same number as XVI but rather is an alternative way of writing XIIII.
+Without [subtractive notation][SUBTRACTIVE NOTATION], XIV represents the same [number][NUMBER] as XVI (16 in [Arabic numerals][ARABIC NUMERALS]).
+With the introduction of [subtractive notation][SUBTRACTIVE NOTATION], XIV (14) no longer represents the same [number][NUMBER] as XVI but rather is an alternative way of writing XIIII.

 Install
 -------